martinorkuma/Investigating_Coral_Bleaching/README.md

 1. Data Processing and Cleaning

-2. Time Series Analysis of Sea Surface Temperature

-- Plot SST trends over the years to identify long-term warming patterns.
+2. Time Series Analysis of Sea Surface Temperature: Plot SST trends over the years to identify long-term warming patterns.
-- Compare SST trends with bleaching alert areas.

-3. Heatmap of SST & HotSpots

-- Create a geospatial heatmap of SST and hotspots to identify high-risk areas.
+3. Heatmap of SST & HotSpots: Create a geospatial heatmap of SST and hotspots to identify high-risk areas.
-- Identify seasonal variations in SST and bleaching.

-4. Correlation Analysis

-- Assess the correlation between SST, hotspots, and bleaching alert areas.
+4. Correlation Analysis: Assess the correlation between SST, hotspots, and bleaching alert areas.
-- Use scatter plots and regression analysis to examine relationships.

-5. Seasonal Trends in Coral Bleaching

-- Boxplots of SST and hotspots by month to understand seasonal patterns.
+5. Seasonal Trends in Coral Bleaching: Boxplots of SST and hotspots by month to understand seasonal patterns.
-- Identify peak bleaching seasons.

-6. Impact of Degree Heating Weeks (DHW) on Coral Bleaching

-- Visualize how DHW relates to bleaching alerts.
+6. Impact of Degree Heating Weeks (DHW) on Coral Bleaching: Visualize how DHW relates to bleaching alerts.
-- Identify threshold DHW values leading to mass bleaching events.

 7. Impact of Higher Temperatures on Coral Bleaching
-- Visualize how SST relates to bleaching alerts.

 ## Exploratory Data Analysis

-See document for complete exploratory data analysis.
+See file [Investigating_Coral_Bleaching](https://github.com/martinorkuma/Investigating_Coral_Bleaching/blob/main/Investigating_Coral_Bleaching.ipynb) for complete exploratory data analysis.

 ### Seasonal Trends in Sea Surface Temperature